-4) An active approach on the part of the ROK forwarders
+3) An active approach on the part of the ROK forwarders

 The active approach on the part of forwarders in the ROK has played a significant part in the increase in TSR container cargo.
 Forwarders in the ROK have been creating a business environment that has strengthened the competitiveness of the TSR route.
-For example, the attempt by multiple shipping companies to become involved in the Busan-Vostochny shipping route succeeded in reducing marine transport fares by encouraging competition.
+For example, the attempt by multiple shipping companies to become involved in the Busan - Vostochny shipping route succeeded in reducing4 marine transport fares by encouraging competition.
 In addition, the forwarders themselves own containers and reduce the burden on consignors by allowing them to use them.
 In contrast, Japanese forwarders do not have their own containers, so consignors have to lease containers, which in turn pushes costs up.
-Furthermore, major forwarders receive bulk discounts on rail transport fees.
-The ROK's forwarders have been picking up Chinese cargo at such places as Dalian, Tianjin and Hong Kong, transshipping it at Busan and then sending it via the TSR
+The ROK's forwarding companies have also taken the initiative opening up new container block train routes, such as Tianjin/Qingdao - Alashankou, and Vostochny - Poland.
+Furthermore, major ROK forwarders receive bulk discounts on rail transport fees.
+The ROK's forwarders have been picking up Chinese cargo at such places as Dalian, Tianjin, Qingdao and Hong Kong, transshipping it at Busan and then sending it via the TSR route.